-The survival rate for stomach cancer depends on factors such as a person’s overall health and the stage of the disease.
-The 5-year relative survival rate is 33.3%.
-With early diagnosis and treatment, a person’s outlook is more positive.
+The 5-year relative survival rate for stomach cancer is 35.7%.
+However, individual survival rates vary depending on factors such as a person’s overall health and the stage of the disease.

 The above figure comes from